Virginia is for lovers, but lawmakers are saying it may not be for sweepstakes casino players.

 iGaming bill focuses on brick-and-mortar licenses

-One might think that this would open up a pathway for current games to continue operating in Virginia.
-Not so.
-According to HB161, only Virginia’s licensed brick-and-mortar casino operators will be eligible for licenses, with each offering up to three iGaming platforms (currently, the state has five approved casino projects, per 500 Nations).
+According to HB161, only Virginia’s licensed brick-and-mortar casino operators will be eligible for iGaming licenses, with each offering up to three iGaming platforms.

 These fees are for “funding start-up costs and other costs associated with the implementation and creation of a gaming commission or other such combined gaming agency.
 Expenditures and disbursements from the Fund shall be made by the State Treasurer on warrants issued by the Comptroller upon written request signed by the Director.”